 However, experts say sending Stennis and it's air wing to the South China Sea is a clear signal to China and the region.

 "Clearly the Navy and DoD is demonstrating its full commitment to presence and freedom of navigation in the region," said Jerry Hendrix, a retired Navy captain and analyst with the Center for a New American Security in Washington, D.C.
 "With the full carrier strike group and the command ship, the Navy is showing the scope of its interests and ability to project presence and power around world."

-The destroyer Lassen's vaunted October patrol within the 12-mile limit of China's man-made South China Sea islands was the first challenge of China's sovereignty over the Spratly Islands since Chinese land-reclamation projects began there.
+The destroyer Lassen's vaunted October patrol within the 12-nautical-mile limit of China's man-made South China Sea islands in October was the first challenge of China's sovereignty over the Spratly Islands since Chinese land-reclamation projects began there.

 On Jan.
-30, the destroyer Curtis Wilbur patrolled near Triton Island, part of the Paracel Islands chain China also claims.
+30, the destroyer Curtis Wilbur patrolled near made a pass of Triton Island, part of the Paracel Islands chain China also claims, on Jan.
+30.